Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/model/index.rst

    The Γ model is chosen here since it can be extended with the magnetic saturation model in a straightforward manner.
 If the magnetic saturation is omitted, the Γ model is mathematically identical to the inverse-Γ and T models [#Sle1989]_.

+   The core-loss branch is located between the stator resistance and the magnetizing inductance, i.e., the voltage across `G_c` is `u_s_ab - R_s*i_s_ab`.
+Consequently, the stator current depends directly on the stator voltage.
+This algebraic loop is solved in a closed form.
+The electromagnetic torque is produced by the current flowing into the magnetic circuit, i.e., the core-loss current is excluded from the torque.

    .. rubric:: References